cfmarques/rd_challenge_rails_app/README.md

 - Postgres 10.1.
 It's recommended an installation from a package manager, such as brew, apt-get, etc;

 ### Getting Started
-After download or clone this repository, at the command prompt run the commands:
+After downloading or cloning this repository, at the command prompt run the commands:
 ```bash
 $ bundle
 $ rake db:drop db:create db:migrate